yoannmoinet/generator-libstart/README.md

 ##### `npm run-script changelog`
 > Generate a changelog for your library based on your commits if you've followed one of the supported [convention](https://github.com/ajoslin/conventional-changelog/tree/master/conventions).
+> And will commit the changes automatically.

+##### `npm run-script bowerSync`
+> Will synchronize bower.json's version with package.json's.
+> And will commit the changes automatically.

 ##### `npm run-script uglify`
 > Uglify your library